 A sales quota is a specific target or financial goal for sales representatives or a sales team to achieve within a certain period.

 The quota is usually based on a revenue or sales volume target and is used to measure the performance of sales reps or teams.
+These targets are set mainly by sales leaders and are measured in numerous ways, such as profit, sales or activities.

 Meeting or exceeding the quota is often tied to incentives or bonuses and helps drive revenue growth for the company.